ArjenSchwarz/journal-collectors/README.md

 The GitHub collector collects your GitHub commits for the period you've set up (for example, the last 24 hours).

+## Instapaper

+The Instapaper collector collects the articles you (or someone else) saved in the configured feeds.

+## Pinboard

+The Pinboard collector collects the links you (or someone else) saved in the configured feeds.

 # Development

 Each collector is designed to run separately as its own Lambda function.
 The collectors are written in Go and can easily be compiled for use with Lambda using `bin/build.sh` which will create a Lambda ready zip file with the same name containing the (unfortunately) required index.js, the config file, and the binary.
 For example, the below command will create a zipfile called `github.zip` in the lambdapackage directory.